 Keratosis pilaris affects 50-80% of adolescents and up to 40% of adults.
 It may flare up during puberty and lessen with age.
 There is a strong genetic component so it often runs in families.
 Symptoms typically come and go throughout the year.
 Picking at the bumps will only make them cosmetically more significant and increase scarring and discoloration, leaving them darker.

 Causes of Keratosis Pilaris

 Although it is known to have a genetic factor, scientists do not know the true cause of keratosis pilaris.
-It is seen more commonly in inflammatory conditions such as asthma and allergies, and is associated with dry skin, vitamin A and essential fatty acid deficiency.
+It is seen more commonly in inflammatory conditions such as asthma and allergies.
+It associated with dry skin, vitamin A and essential fatty acid deficiency.
 Exacerbations and remissions may occur with times of hormonal change such as pregnancy.

-There are no studies indicating a direct correlation between gluten ingestion and keratosis pilaris.
+There are no studies indicating a direct correlation between gluten ingestion and keratosis pilaris ( chicken skin).
 However, it can be caused by vitamin A deficiency or essential fatty acid deficiency, both of which can occur with impaired absorption.
 If you have celiac disease or gluten sensitivity you theoretically might suffer from keratosis pilaris flare-ups if you are consuming gluten and have ongoing inflammation or malabsorption.

 Hydration and lubrication of the skin is the mainstay of treatment.
 Mild cases can be treated with over-the-counter lubricating creams, easily found at the drugstore or with an Internet search.
 There is a laundry list of dermatologic therapies such as alpha-hydroxy creams, retinoic acid therapies and steroids that dermatologists may prescribe and compounded combination therapies that can be formulated.
 Further specific medications are beyond the scope of this article but can be found here.
 For more severe cases, laser therapy and dermabrasion may be used.